kootepe/fluxrs/docs/workflow.md

 can do check all of your measurements and worry about chamber dimensions and meteo data later.

+Good to know, the same data from the same file cannot be ingested twice.
+So if you have a file that keeps updating over the course of the day, and you upload it multiple times during the day, only the new data will be inserted.

 In the `Initiate measurements` tab there is a `Recalculate` button.
 Clicking it trigger a recalculation for all measurements, but it will not change any of your manual changes.
 It will only look for new chambers, height and meteodata.